 Fatality rates per population and per mile traveled have dropped even more rapidly.
-The crash death rate per population has fallen by almost half since 1975, while the fatality rate per 100 million miles traveled went from 3.35 in 1975 to 1.14 in 2012.
+The crash death rate per population has fallen by nearly half since 1975, but increased 6 percent from 2014 to 2015.

 More men than women die in motor vehicle crashes.
 Men typically drive more miles than women and are more likely to engage in risky practices.